Verification and Quality Signals

 • Public tutorial notebooks under docs/web/{en,ja}/user_guide/tutorials/ are treated as the authoritative published copies.

-This is why a notebook or docstring example being present in the docs is a useful signal, but not enough on its own to infer that every published sample is executed in every PR, nightly, and release path.
+This is why a notebook or docstring example being present in the docs is a useful signal, but not enough on its own to infer that every published sample is executed in every PR, manually-triggered verification run, and release path.

 Current CI Coverage and Its Limits